chapel-lang/chapel/doc/rst/platforms/infiniband.rst

 (and, most likely, ``export CHPL_LAUNCHER=gasnetrun_ucx`` when you reach the following section).

-Note that the GASNet team currently considers the ``ucx`` conduit "experimental" in the sense that it is feature complete but has not received as much performance-oriented work as ``ibv`` has.
+Note that we have not had as much experience with the ``ucx`` conduit in Chapel's development and testing as we have with ``ibv``, so it is currently considered something of an experimental feature.
+In addition, the GASNet team also currently classifies the ``ucx`` conduit as "experimental" in the sense that it is feature complete but has not received as much performance-oriented focus as ``ibv`` has.

 ----------------------
 Configuring a Launcher